 |Lifetime Allowance (LTA)||

-The combined value of all your pension and lump sum entitlements from all UK registered pension arrangements you belong to must be compared against the LTA set for the year you draw your benefits.
+It was the combined value of all pension and lump sum entitlements from all UK registered pension arrangements people belonged to, and had to be compared against the LTA set for the year you decided to draw your benefits.

 |Lifetime Allowance value||